System Design Space

 medium

-Cryptography usually fails not in the math, but in how keys, certificates, and trust points are arranged around it.
+Cryptography usually fails not in the math, but in how keys, certificates, and trust anchors are arranged around it.

 The chapter ties asymmetric encryption, PKI, certificates, key lifecycles, and TLS 1.3 into one chain where channel protection depends on the whole key infrastructure rather than on a simple "HTTPS enabled" checkbox.